Greenhouse gases list

 Searched over 200M research papers

-Greenhouse gases (GHGs) are critical components of the Earth's atmosphere that trap heat and contribute to the greenhouse effect, leading to global warming and climate change.
-This article provides a detailed overview of the primary greenhouse gases, their sources, and their impact on the environment.
+Greenhouse gases (GHGs) are substances in the atmosphere that trap heat and contribute to global warming and climate change.
+The most significant greenhouse gases include:

 Water Vapor